bootchk/nRFEclipseC-LibProject/readme.md

 If you don't use Eclipse and nRF5x, it's not interesting.
 The value is in the Eclipse project's build and debug configurations, for learning or modifying.

 As shipped, main() just tests another library.
+Originally, it tested library nRFCounter, but now that is folded into the library nRF5x.
+Thus the name testnRFCounter is a relic.

 Motivation